Consortium Media Appoints Jennifer Curtis-Neves as President of Consortium Media

 This change in leadership signals strategic focus on digital and brand growth

-VENTURA, CA, UNITED STATES, December 10, 2025 /EINPresswire.com/ -- Consortium Media, a 34-year-old brand development firm, today announced the strategic appointment of Jennifer Curtis-Neves as the new President of its CM+Innovation product line.
+SANTA BARBARA, CA, UNITED STATES, December 12, 2025 /EINPresswire.com/ -- Consortium Media, a 34-year-old brand development firm, today announced the strategic appointment of Jennifer Curtis-Neves as the new President of its CM+Innovation product line.
 With over 25 years of service to the company, Curtis-Neves is a recognized leader whose expertise in creative, digital, and media strategy will guide the firm’s future expansion and client success.

 Curtis-Neves’ promotion underscores Consortium Media’s commitment to integrating artistic vision with cutting-edge digital execution to deliver sustained, measurable brand growth for clients across local, national, and international markets.